 Groupings for collective measurement

-- 1) The nature of the borrower
+- i) The nature of the borrower

-- 2) Collateral type
+- ii) Collateral type

-- 3) Credit Rating band
+- iii) Credit rating band

 The credit exposures in Stage 3 are assessed individually.
 The appropriateness of groupings is monitored and reviewed on a periodic basis by the credit team.